4 Important Soft Skills Your Employees Need in the Digital Age

 Fear of failure is a key reason people don’t embrace change.
-They feel comfortable where they are and become experts of what they know.
-So when change occurs, it can leave them feeling frustrated, anxious and even angry.
+They feel comfortable where they are and become experts in what they know.
+So when change occurs, it can leave them feeling frustrated, anxious, and even angry.
 Therefore, the most important thing you can do to develop adaptability in your employees is to cultivate a culture that allows room for mistakes.

 From Google to Intuit, some of the most innovative companies celebrate failure because it encourages employees to get out of their comfort zone and learn from their mistakes.
 Leaving room for failure give employees the confidence to try something new.
 It also helps them adapt to an ever-changing business environment which positively positions them for the future.

 Communication often tops the list of most desired soft skills, yet the skill gap for this competency is still pretty large.
 The gap is even larger with millennials.
 If you can’t rely on the next generation of workers to have this skill down, what can you do?

 Assign mentors to younger workers so they can learn interpersonal communication from someone who does it well.
 The best way to learn how to communicate is to practice.
 Face-to-face interaction is vital to developing important communication skills.